Herbert Simon Research Institute

 American economist and political scientist

+Herbert Simon was among the earliest scientists to analyze the architecture of complexity.
+He was convinced that this analysis is only possible by integrating the knowledge of different disciplines, such as sociology, psychology, economy, political science, management and organizational theory, all disciplines that are covered by TSB and Tilburg University.
 He advocates an interdisciplinary research approach for the study of society and its institutions.
-In this way Herbert Simon is the right person to be associated with as we want to study complex societal problems in a more integral way and seek to connect the expert knowledge, experience and related research networks of all nine research programs/departments.
-So we are proud that we are allowed to use his name and heritage for our research institute.
+Therefore, Herbert Simon is the right person to be associated with as TSB wants to study complex societal problems in a more integral way and seek to connect the expert knowledge, experience and related research networks of all nine research programs/departments.
+We are proud that we are allowed to use his name and heritage for our research institute.
+He received the Nobel Prize in Economics in 1978 and the Turing Award in 1975.